-The best fit is not just the graphical composition of some components (line profiles). as a function of the spectral subtype.
-The forth SAC's rotation and expansion/contraction The reproduced feature is the result of the final function of the model.
-In these figures we present the fitted SiIV resonance lines of the BeV stars HD 45910 and HD 41335.
+The best fit is not just the graphical composition of some components (line profiles).
+The reproduced feature is the result of the final function of the model.
+In these figures we present the fitted SiIV resonance lines of the BeV stars HD 200310 and HD 31354.
 The black line presents the observed spectral line's profile and the red one the model's fit.
 We also present all the components which contribute to the observed features, separately.